cheshire-cat-ai/docs/mkdocs/index.md

 [Large Language Models](conceptual/llm.md) (LLM).
 You can develop your custom AI architecture to assist you in a wide range of tasks.

-It's API first based, can be integrated with your already existing product.
+_TODO explain the main process of conversation between the Cat and the user_

+It is an API-first framework, making it seamlessly integrable with your pre-existing product.

-The Cheshire Cat embeds a [long-term memory](conceptual/memory/long_term_memory.md) system to save the user's input locally and it answers knowing the context of previous conversations.
+The Cheshire Cat embeds a long-term memory system to save the user's input locally and it answers knowing the context of previous conversations.
 You can also feed text documents in the Cat's memory system to enrich the agent's contextual information and ask it to retrieve them further in the conversation.

-If you want the Cat to solve tailored tasks you can extend its capabilities writing Python [plugins](technical/plugins/plugins.md) to execute custom functions or call external services (e.g. APIs and other models).
+If you want the Cat to solve tailored tasks you can extend its capabilities writing Python plugins to execute custom functions or call external services (e.g. APIs and other models).

 If you want to build your custom AI architecture, the Cat can help you!